 Community Forestry Plan

 With help from a $3,000 grant through DEP in early 2011, the township of Ewing submitted it’s Community Forestry Management Plan 2012 – 2016: An Action Plan for Community Forestry to the DEP (Forestry Division).
 This report was prepared under the guidance of the EEC assisted by William Brash, Jr., Executive Director of the Mercer County Soil Conservation District and certified Tree Expert.
+In 2017 an update to the report was also completed by William Brash.
+The updated document Township of Ewing: Community Forestry Management Plan: An Action Plan for Community Forestry – 2017 -2021 was submitted to the NJ State DEP and approved October 6, 2017.

 With the acceptance of the plan by DEP (mid-January, 2012), Ewing became eligible to apply for grants under the Community Support Incentive Program (CSIP) if available that would allow funding of some of the priorities identified in the plan: public tree inventory, hazard tree assessment, Township tree ordinance, etc. Unfortunately, due to State budget constraints only limited funding to communities has been available.
 The EEC continues to pursue this option.